College visits are so exciting! Sure, they can be nerve-wracking and your student might have a million questions all at once:

 - Spend the night on campus.

-Want to blend into the crowd?
+Does your child want to blend into the crowd?
 Go for a large group visit day.
-Want your
+Do you both prefer that your visit be a one-on-one experience?
+You both might want to do a personal campus visit.

 Discuss all your options with the campus visit coordinator of the school you’ve chosen to visit.
-He or she can connect you with people who can talk to you about your specific interests such as women’s bowling or men’s chess.
+He or she can connect you with people who can talk to you about your specific interests, such as women’s bowling or

 Step 5: Watch for